Reading Time: 4 minutes

 Care Navigation and Support for Enrollees

-In addition to the onsite clinic, the Chippewa Falls School District then put other infrastructure in place to help enrollees find high-value care when they need it.
+Alongside the onsite clinic, Chippewa Falls School District established infrastructure to help enrollees access high-value care when needed.
 This would be Michelle’s fourth recommendation.

 “Just like everything else, the information doesn’t always stick until it pertains directly to them, but we have made investments in care navigation,” Michelle said.
 “They might not always remember the details, but they remember to reach out when they need help, and they have numerous resources they can use to get help.”